learnbyexample/cli-computing/Text_Processing.md

 * `sed '/cat/!d' story.txt` delete every line NOT containing cat
 * `sed '$d' story.txt` delete last line of the file
 * `sed '2,5d' story.txt` delete lines 2,3,4,5 of the file
-* `sed '1,/test/d' dir_list.txt` delete all lines from beginning of file to first occurence of line containing test (the matched line is also deleted)
+* `sed '1,/test/d' dir_list.txt` delete all lines from beginning of file to first occurrence of line containing test (the matched line is also deleted)
 * `sed '/test/,$d' dir_list.txt` delete all lines from line containing test to end of file

 **Examples for selective printing(p)**